 Fall Mountain State Forest is a 6 mile moderately trafficked loop trail located near Alstead, New Hampshire that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from January until January.
+The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 There is about 6 ft where water blocks the ability to complete the loop.

 Over the years I have hiked the trails within this state forest.
 The trails are a bit dicey, some marked for snowmobile and other for more passive recreation.
 I down loaded a map from the state of NH Div of forests.